Clifford Nass: Mid-Career HCI Work

 After establishing that people interact with computers the same way they interact with people, particularly when using voice interfaces, Nass began to study this topic in more detail, publishing several studies that show the etiquette components of reciprocity, politeness, and responding to and giving praise as no different between people and computers as they were people and people.
 This line of research led to the publishing of his book Wired for Speech : How Voice Activates and Advances the Human-Computer Relationship, in which he summarized the results of much of this work.

 In 2007, Nass became a “dorm dad,” moving into a Stanford freshman residence hall.
 He was shocked and intrigued by the communication and technology practices of the students he observed.
 He watched as students utilized multiple devices all at once; texting, tweeting, listening to music and watching YouTube, all while working on homework.
 He began a line of investigation into multitasking and the effects it has on cognition, discovering that more people multitask, the worse multitaskers they become.
 This, Nass asserts, is due to losing the ability to filter out non-relative stimuli.
 In a Frontline interview in February 2010, Nass discusses the results of one of his experiments, saying “It turns out multitaskers are terrible at every aspect of multitasking.
 They're terrible at ignoring irrelevant information; they're terrible at keeping information in their head nicely and neatly organized; and they're terrible at switching from one task to another.”
-The results of these experiments were widely picked up in the media, and Nass was even invited to give a TedX talk at Stanford on the subject titled “Are you multitasking your life away?”
+The results of these experiments were widely picked up in the media, and Nass was invited to give a TedX talk at Stanford on the subject titled “Are you multitasking your life away?”